Hootie81/SleepyLoRa/README.md

 - Each firmware folder contains its own README with build and usage instructions.
 - For wiring, assembly, and setup, see my videos on youtube or open an issue for help.

 ---

+## ToDo

+- Impliment the commands for setting actuator limits
+- Impliment PWM control of motors to reduce noise
+- Self calibration features to determine stroke time and disengage time

+---